thefrontside/frontside.com/src/blog/2022-02-14-component-library-backstage.md

 ---
 templateKey: blog-post
 title: >-
-  How to use your company’s component library with Backstage
+  Tutorial: How to use your company’s component library with Backstage
 date: 2022-02-14T05:00:00.000Z
 author: Taras Mankovski
 description: >-